allknowingfrog/docker-rails/README.md

 # docker-rails

 ## Summary
-This is a Docker-based environment for developing Ruby on Rails via the Linux terminal and Vim.
+This is a Docker-based environment for developing Ruby on Rails.

 ## Docker Setup